Setting up a UserGate firewall

 In the management console

-, go to the folder where you need to create a static route. -
+, navigate to the folder where you want to create a static route. -

 In the list of services, select Virtual Private Cloud.